Functional Multi-Reference Alignment via Deconvolution: Numerical results

-Note that in Figure \ref{fig:nerr_sigma1}, the errors are almost identical at each sample size with the shift distributions $\zeta_1$ (left plot) and $\zeta_2$ (right plot), emphasizing that our recovery process is agnostic to periodicity in the shift distribution; sample complexity depending on periodicity of the shift distribution is not an inherent feature of the functional MRA problem.
-Additionally, as the smoothness parameter $\beta$ increases from $\beta =2$ for the linear spline to $\beta = 4$ for the cubic spline, and, essentially, $\beta= \infty$ for the super smooth Gabor wavelet, the average slope for the error decay increases.
+As the smoothness parameter $\beta$ increases from $\beta =2$ for the linear spline to $\beta = 4$ for the cubic spline, and, essentially, $\beta= \infty$ for the super smooth Gabor wavelet, the average slope for the error decay increases.
 This demonstrates the dependence on $\beta$ in Theorem \ref{thm:ErrorBoundDeconvolutionEstimator}: as $\beta$ increases, the rate of error decay increases.
-This pattern is more noticeable at a lower noise level, see Figure \ref{fig:nerr_sigma.5} in Appendix \ref{appendix:numerics} and the discussion in Remark \ref{rmk:numerics_sig.5} for the same simulation at a noise intensity of $\sigma = 0.5$.
+This pattern is more noticeable at a lower noise level, see Figure \ref{fig:nerr_sigma.5} in the Supplementary Material \ref{appendix:numerics} and the discussion in Remark \ref{rmk:numerics_sig.5} for the same simulation at a noise intensity of $\sigma = 0.5$.
 Again, although our theory does not cover the super smooth case, the recovery is, as expected, better than with finite $\beta$.
 Note also that the average slope for the error decay in the case of $f_4$, the Gaussian mixture model, is worse than that of the Gabor wavelet.
 As expected per Theorem \ref{thm:ErrorBoundDeconvolutionEstimatorVanishingFT}, the error decay rate is slower than in Theorem \ref{thm:ErrorBoundDeconvolutionEstimator} for an otherwise comparable signal.
 Additionally, one can note that our empirical decay rates are better than the theoretical ones obtained in Theorems \ref{thm:ErrorBoundDeconvolutionEstimator} and \ref{thm:ErrorBoundDeconvolutionEstimatorVanishingFT}, suggesting that in these computed examples our theoretical rates ---which our results inherit from the deconvolution literature--- may be overly pessimistic.